geekley/com.discordapp.Discord/README.md

 - **Game Activity**: This flatpak version of Discord cannot scan running processes to detect running games.
   There is currently no workaround or solution for this limitation.
-- **Unrestricted File Access**: Default sandbox permissions limit Discord to only certain directories, so you can't access your entire Home directory.
-Currently, this limits which file directories you can attach files from and impacts drag and drop functionality.
-  This limitation will likely be overcomed eventually, when Zypak give us a file picker portal which will allow full access to the filesystem while still restricting unauthorized access.
-  To work around this now, you can change sandbox permissions of installed flatpak applications (for example, with [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) or with `flatpak override --user --filesystem=home com.discordapp.Discord`) to give Discord broader file system access, allowing file attachments from more locations.
+- **Drag and Drop Files**: To work around this now, you can change sandbox permissions of installed flatpak applications to give Discord file system access (for example, with [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) or with `flatpak override --user --filesystem=home:ro com.discordapp.Discord`).
 - **Rich Presence**: See [this page](https://github.com/flathub/com.discordapp.Discord/wiki/Rich-Precense-(discord-rpc)) if you want to expose Discord's rich presence interface for other applications.